justinthelaw/gpu-support-test/README.md

 Docker and all of its dependencies must be installed.
 Python 3.11 and Python 3.11 virtual environment tools must be installed.
 To build and push a new version of the Docker image to the GHCR, Docker Buildx must be installed and configured correctly.

-For the GPU test, a NVIDIA GPU with CUDA cores and drivers must be present.
+For the container GPU test, a NVIDIA GPU with CUDA cores and drivers must be present.
 Additionally, the CUDA toolkit and NVIDIA container toolkit must be installed.
 Please see the [Troubleshooting](#troubleshooting) section for details.

+For Kubernetes testing and pre-requisites, please see [Kubernetes Deployment](#kubernetes-deployment) for details.

 ## Usage